Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/GeneratorBundle/Resources/doc/GeneratorBundle.md

 ## Bundle

-The bundle generator is based on the bundle generator of the SensoGeneratorBundle.
+The bundle generator is based on the bundle generator of the [SensioGeneratorBundle](https://github.com/sensio/SensioGeneratorBundle).
 We modified it with predetermined options : YAML for configurations files and no structure files generation.

 ### Command